-More often than not AirDrop issues that people encounter can be resolved quite easily.
+More often than not, AirDrop issues that people encounter can be resolved quite easily.
 If AirDrop is not working properly for you, read on to find out how you can do some basic troubleshooting.
+After that, transferring files among your Apple devices like iPhone, iPad, and Mac would be seamless.

-Introduced in Mac OS X Lion and iOS 7, AirDrop uses a low-latency, high-speed peer-to-peer protocol to transfer data over the air.
-It works between nearby devices over Bluetooth 4.0 and Wi-Fi, so both must be switched on on your Mac, iPhone, iPod touch and iPad.
+AirDrop was introduced in OS X Lion and iOS 7.
+AirDrop uses a low-latency, high-speed peer-to-peer protocol to transfer data over the air.
+It works between nearby devices over Bluetooth 4.0 and Wi-Fi, so both must be switched on on your Mac, iPhone, iPod touch, and iPad.

 Your Mac doesn’t need to be connected to the same Wi-Fi network as your iPhone, iPod touch, iPad, or other Mac in order to take advantage of AirDrop.

 iCloud is not necessary for AirDrop unless you only want to AirDrop with your contacts, in which case both parties have to sign in to iCloud.
 There is no restriction on the size of the document that AirDrop will accommodate.

 For security, AirDrop encrypts content as it travels through the air.